Puerto Vallarta Gay Travel

 Puerto Vallarta Gay Resorts & Hotels

 Two popular and well-known resorts in the gay area are Blue Chairs Resort by the Sea and the Almar Luxury LGBT Resort.
 They are both convenient for their location in the heart of Puerto Vallarta’s daytime gay scene.
-In this part of town, you’ll be close to the gay beach, yet still be within walking distance to all the gay nightlife venues in Zona Romántica.
+In this part of town, you’ll be close to the gay beach and within walking distance to all the gay nightlife venues.

 Another popular Puerto Vallarta gay hotel is Piñata PV Gay Hotel, however I personally have never been.
 Famous for their rainbow-striped swimming pool, Piñata is highly rated for being fun, clean, modern and having a great location in the center of the gay area.
-They also have a popular clothing-optional hot tub.
-Check out rates and on their website.
+They also have a popular clothing-optional hot tub!

 Jet’s Gay Hostel is very popular, and one of the most inexpensive places to stay in Puerto Vallarta.
-While it’s by no means a luxury accommodation, it definitely serves a large market.
+While it’s by no means a luxury accommodation, it definitely satisfies a big demand.
 It was quite similar to any other standard hostel, having bunk beds with privacy curtains, electronic passcode entry and a small fridge.

 My experience at Jet’s was truly great.
 The staff member who tidied up every day was kind and eager to learn about the guests and where they were visiting from.
 Other guys in the hostel during my stay were polite.
 I felt completely safe sharing a space with them.

 If you do book Jet’s, make sure to bring some ear plugs to block the street noise from traffic at night.
-I’m a heavy sleeper though, so it wasn’t a problem!
-If you stay at Jet’s, I’d love to know about your experience.
-Send wolfyy an email and let me know.
+I’m a heavy sleeper though, so it wasn’t a problem.

 Puerto Vallarta Gay Travel Experiences

-You’ll firstly want to get oriented with the most vibrant part of Puerto Vallarta in the streets of Zona Romántica and Centro.
-Los Arcos is a fun spot to walk through after sunset as street performers put on shows for tourists.
-With all their sound system equipment, you’ll probably hear it from hundreds of feet away!
+You’ll firstly want to get oriented with the most vibrant part of Puerto Vallarta in the streets of the Romantic Zone and Centro.
+Los Arcos is a fun spot to walk through after sunset to see street performers.

-While you’re probably eager to relax on the beach and grab drinks at the beach clubs and bars (those sections below), here are two quick local experiences to check off your list while visiting.
+Before you relax with drinks at the beach clubs and bars, here are two quick local experiences to check off your sightseeing list.
 First, stop by Church of Our Lady of Guadalupe.
-The structure is nicely lit at night, so you can walk by pretty much any time.
+The structure is particularly pretty at night when all lit up.

 Afterward, browse the nearby Cuale Island Flea Market.
 A cluster of outdoor shopping stalls line adjacent Rio Cuale.
-While you’re there, walk across the wooden suspension bridge linking the Centro neighborhood to Zona Romántica.
-I took this walkway all the time while exploring everything PV has to offer.
+While you’re there, take a fun walk across the wooden suspension bridge that links the Centro and Romantic Zone neighborhoods.

-For reference, Playa de Los Muertos is the main beach and its quite a long stretch.
-The Puerto Vallarta gay beach is at the very southern tip of Playa de Los Muertos.
-It will be obvious when you arrive, as you’ll see all the gay tourists splashing in the ocean and, without a doubt, people watching.
+It will be obvious when you arrive, as you’ll see all the gay tourists splashing in the ocean and people watching.

 Plenty of men park themselves in the sand between the Blue Chairs Resort and the Mantamar Beach Club.
 Ritmos Beach Café is another popular gay hangout in this area, although all the beach cafés tend to blend together.